izznogooood/myfamilycart/README.md

 ### Roadmap

 The app is fulfilling it's purpose and we are using it daily.
-I've started integrating django channels to make use of websockets.

-This will make the app more responsive with more realtime features and allow for realtime edits/actions on items and more.
-Please add issues if you have wishes.

-Planned features:
+Planned features (Rewrite in [Quasar Framework](https://quasar.dev/)):

 * Inline editing of items
 * Items can be "clickable" (links)